ahmedtadde/rx-form-data/README.md

 ```

 - `subscribe`
   Sets up subscriptions to form values and form validation updates.
-Takes a function as argument.
+Takes a function as an argument.

 ```typescript
  const unsubscribe = subscribe((formvalues, formvalidation) => {...});